material-components/material-components-web/packages/mdc-select/README.md

 ### Sass Mixins

 To customize the colors of any part of the select, use the following mixins.
-We recommend you apply these mixins within CSS selectors like `.foo-select:not(.mdc-select--open)` to select your unfocused selects, and `.foo-select.mdc-select--open` to select your focused selects.
+We recommend you use these mixins within CSS selectors like `.foo-select` to apply styling.

 Mixin | Description
 --- | ---
-`mdc-select-ink-color($color)` | Customizes the text entered into the select.
+`mdc-select-ink-color($color)` | Customizes the text entered into the select.*
->_NOTE_: This style applies to the css only version.
-`mdc-select-fill-color($color)` | Customizes the backgrond color of the select.
+`mdc-select-fill-color($color)` | Customizes the background color of the select.
 `mdc-select-label-color($color)` | Customizes the label color of the select in the unfocused state.
 `mdc-select-focused-label-color($color, $opacity: 0.87)` | Customizes the label color of the select when focused.
 Changing opacity for the label when floating is optional.
 `mdc-select-bottom-line-color($color)` | Customizes the color of the default bottom line of the select.
 `mdc-select-focused-bottom-line-color($color)` | Customizes the color of the bottom line of the select when focused.
 `mdc-select-selected-text-color($color)` | Customizes the color of the option that has been selected.

+>_NOTE_: * - This style applies to the css only version.

 ### MDC Select Component API